Connect with us

 The area is one of the best bird colonies in the UK, because to its offshore location, which provides a rich feeding ground for sea birds.
 With binoculars, you might be able to see kittiwakes, puffins, and razorbills nesting on the ledges of the stacks.

-Check Also: Best Places To Visit In The UK In 2024
+Check Also: Best European Capitals To Visit In 2024

 7. The Green Bridge of Wales, Pembrokeshire